oddsocks1024/StickleBack/README.md

 * The LED resistor is nominally 330Ω but anything up to 1K is fine
 * The 3.5mm jack audio socket footprint is for a 5pin TN/T/RN/R/S connector
+  * If you do not care about audio, you can omit the audio socket and the 10uF capacitor entirely.
   * As the audio is mono and no switching is enabled, TN/T/RN/R are all wired together.
   * This means should be compatible with several other 3.5mm jack socket types.